 (1)

 This equation is applied at the national level.
-Information on the production statistics can be obtained from the national annual quantity of industrial waste incinerated.

-The Tier 1 emission factors assume an averaged or typical technology and abatement implementation in the country.
-In cases where specific abatement options are to be taken into account, a Tier 1 method is not applicable and a Tier 2 or Tier 3 approach must be used.
+The Tier 1 emission factors assume an averaged or typical technology and abatement implementation in the country and therefore is not applicable for incineration without abatement technique.
+A Tier 2 or Tier 3 approach must be used where specific abatement techniques are adopted and data is available to disaggregate emissions and/or activity between technologies or facilities..

 Default emission factors